mineadmin/doc-v3/docs/en/front/base/start.md

 # Getting Started

 ::: tip Note
-The following content assumes that the source code has been downloaded and you have navigated to the `./web` directory in the command line.
+The following instructions assume that the source code has been downloaded and you have navigated to the `./web` directory in the command line.
 :::

 ## Development Environment

-You need to install [Node.js](https://nodejs.org/zh-cn) and [pnpm](https://pnpm.io/en/) locally in sequence.
-You can also use other package management tools like `yarn`, but `pnpm` is recommended.
-The documentation will use `pnpm` as the standard.
+You need to install the following tools locally in sequence: [Node.js](https://nodejs.org/en), [pnpm](https://pnpm.io/).
+Alternatively, you can use other package managers like `yarn`, but `pnpm` is recommended.
+The documentation assumes the use of `pnpm`.

-- Node.js >= 20.0.0, recommended LTS version 20.x.x
+- Node.js >= 20.0.0 (recommended: 20.x.x LTS version)
 - PNPM >= 9.0.0

 ## Installing Dependencies and Running
-After running successfully, the page will automatically open, with the default address being http://localhost:2888.
+Upon successful execution, the page will automatically open at the default address: http://localhost:2888.

 ```bash
 # Install dependencies